 Characteristics of This Perennial

 These perennial alyssum plants have a spreading habit and will put out clusters of small yellow flowers on upright stalks in April or May (depending on where you live).
 The leaves are also attractive, being a blue-gray color.
-The species plant reaches at most 1 foot in height, with a spread of 18 inches (the 'Compacta' cultivar will often reach only 8 inches tall, with a spread of 12 inches).
+The species plant reaches at most 1 foot in height, with a spread of 18 inches (the 'Compacta' cultivar will often reach only 8 inches tall with a spread of 12 inches).
 It reseeds itself readily and spreads to form a dense mat, making it an effective ground cover.
-It is reported to have naturalized in parts of New England (United States).
+It is reported to have naturalized in parts of New England (US).

-The outstanding feature of this perennial, undoubtedly, is its impressive floral display, as it blooms in masses in spring.
+The outstanding feature of this perennial undoubtedly is its impressive floral display, as it blooms in masses in spring.
 Do not, however, expect a nice fragrance from this plant; in fact, the flowers are quite bad-smelling.